openshift/enhancements/enhancements/cluster-scope-secret-volumes/csi-driver-host-injections.md

 Some details around inline ephemeral volumes:
 - The employ a subset of the CSI specification flows, specifically only the `NodePublish` and `NodeUnpublish` CSI steps
-- the underlying k8s api object `CSIVolumeSource` has the same `volumeAttributes` for storing metadata to be passed to the CSI driver
+- The underlying k8s api object `CSIVolumeSource` has the same `volumeAttributes` for storing metadata to be passed to the CSI driver
-- there is only a single `LocalObjectReference` for a `Secret` reference in the same namespace as the consuming pod.
+- There is only a single `LocalObjectReference` for a `Secret` reference in the same namespace as the consuming pod.
   So that aspect does not help us, and will not factor into the solution.
 - The `volumeAttributes` field for metadata gives us enough capabilities for expressing both the name, namespace, and type of sharable API object to be consumed.
-And who is requesting access.
+  Using pod info on mount lets the driver see which service account is requesting access.

+The current driver implementation fuses the approaches of the [kubernetes-csi hostpath example](https://github.com/kubernetes-csi/csi-driver-host-path) with the [secrets store csi driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver).
+Unlike the secret store CSI driver, the projected resource CSI driver uses the pod's service account to determine if it has access to the requested share volume.
+This is accomplished via a subject access review - the pod's service account must have GET permissions on the requested share.

 #### Enhancements to Security Context Constraints